futuresuper/fs-website-2021/src/pages/career/financial-accountant-20220802.md

   anywhere in Australia
 salary: $80,000 - $90,000 + super (based on skills and experience)
 applicationUrl: https://app.beapplied.com/apply/gpyhha74sv
-summary: "We are looking for a Financial Accountant to join our Finance team. "
+summary: "We are looking for an Accountant to join our Finance team. "
 ---
 ## About Future Super